0a-/DB-Butler/readme.md

 meteor add arch:db-butler
 ```

 DBButler manages your Mongo Collections in Meteor.
-It is basically a library that provides flexible ORM (Object-relational mapping), hooks, collection schema and better coding convention.
+It is basically a library that provides flexible ODM (Object-documenet mapping), hooks, a bunch of useful functional programming helpers, and better coding convention.

-It is designed in a way that it's flexible for humans to use, the same time can also be seamlessly integrated into <a href="http://archy.io">Archy.io.</a>
+It is designed in a way that it's flexible for humans to use, the same time can also be seamlessly integrated into <a target="_blank" href="http://archy.io">Archy, a Meteor app that builds Meteor apps for you</a>.

 ----------